odevices/docs/README.md

 bundle exec jekyll serve --host 0.0.0.0
 ```

-The site will be served from [http://localhost:4000](http://localhost:4000).
+Your development site will be served locally from [http://localhost:4000](http://localhost:4000).